Date: 23-25 May 2018

 Royal Academy of Dutch Language and Literature (KANTL), Koningstraat 18, Ghent, Belgium.

-Registration will be possible from 1 April 2018.
+Registration is possible from 1 April 2018.
 The registration fee will be 50€.
 Coffee, lunches and the workshop dinner are included in this fee.